thomasyu1000/thomasyu1000.github.io/_pages/about.md

 ---
-permalink: /about/
+permalink: /
 layout: single
-title: "About"
+title:
 author_profile: true
 classes:
 header:
   image: /assets/images/header-photo.jpg
+alt_title: "About"
 ---

-I am a PhD student in economics at Yale University, beginning my PhD program in Fall 2021.
+I am a PhD student in economics at Yale University, beginning my program in Fall 2021.
 My research interests include macroeconomics, industrial organization, insurance, and healthcare.

+Previously, I worked at Lyft as part of the Economics team.
 I graduated from the University of Chicago in 2019 with a BA in economics with honors and a BS in mathematics.
-I previously worked at Lyft as a part of the Economics team.

 🚧 This website is a work in progress. 🚧